 NOTE ON 2019 REGISTRATION:

-New, Full-Series Hikers – On January 1, 2019, registration for the 2019 Valley History Explorer Series will open up for 25 new hikers at 10:30am.
+New, Full-Series Hikers – On January 1, 2019, online (credit card) registration for the 2019 Valley History Explorer Series will open up for 25 new hikers at 10:30am on this webpage.
 You must be a member of the Museum to register.
 Once these spaces are filled we will not take any more full-series registrations until January 1, 2020.

 Hikers who started the series in prior years and need to make-up individual hike(s) may register for individual 2019 hikes beginning on December 1, 2018, by emailing or calling the Museum.